zkbeats/sn52-dojo-official/README.md

 - **Running on Bittensor testnet**: Follow the step-by-step instructions described in this section: [Running on the Test Network](./docs/running_on_testnet.md).
 - **Running on Bittensor mainnet**: Follow the step-by-step instructions described in this section: [Running on the Main Network](./docs/running_on_mainnet.md).

----

-## Writing your own incentive mechanism

-As described in [Quickstarter template](#quickstarter-template) section above, when you are ready to write your own incentive mechanism, update this template repository by editing the following files.
-The code in these files contains detailed documentation on how to update the template.
-Read the documentation in each of the files to understand how to update the template.
-There are multiple **TODO**s in each of the files identifying sections you should update.
-These files are:
-- `template/protocol.py`: Contains the definition of the wire-protocol used by miners and validators.
-- `neurons/miner.py`: Script that defines the miner's behavior, i.e., how the miner responds to requests from validators.
-- `neurons/validator.py`: This script defines the validator's behavior, i.e., how the validator requests information from the miners and determines the scores.
-- `template/forward.py`: Contains the definition of the validator's forward pass.
-- `template/reward.py`: Contains the definition of how validators reward miner responses.

-In addition to the above files, you should also update the following files:
-- `README.md`: This file contains the documentation for your project.
-Update this file to reflect your project's documentation.
-- `CONTRIBUTING.md`: This file contains the instructions for contributing to your project.
-Update this file to reflect your project's contribution guidelines.
-- `template/__init__.py`: This file contains the version of your project.
-- `setup.py`: This file contains the metadata about your project.
-Update this file to reflect your project's metadata.
-- `docs/`: This directory contains the documentation for your project.
-Update this directory to reflect your project's documentation.

-__Note__
-The `template` directory should also be renamed to your project name.
----

 ## License
 This repository is licensed under the MIT License.